Curd Rice Recipe (Thayir Sadam)

 Technically, curd and yogurt are two very different things.

-However, in India, the term curd is often used for yogurt, so if any Indian recipes call for curd, you can use yogurt instead.
+Yogurt is made by fermenting milk using bacteria, and curd is made by curdling milk.
+However, in India, the term curd (dahi) is often used for yogurt, so if any Indian recipes call for curd, you can use yogurt instead.

 Pro Tips By Neha

 Cool the rice completely before mixing it with yogurt and milk.
-Otherwise, milk and yogurt might be curdle.
+Otherwise, milk and yogurt might curdle.

 Do not use ghee or coconut oil for tempering.
 It will solidify once the curd rice is cooled.

-You can add cooked grated beetroot or grated cucumbers instead of carrots.
+You can add cooked, grated beetroot or grated cucumbers instead of carrots.

 You can make this recipe using leftover rice as well.
 Just soak it in some water before using.